orlandocaraballo/sei/outlines/44-sinatra-post-mortem/44-sinatra-post-mortem.md

 ## Same but Different

-- We will be relying on our knowledge of the ruby lanuguage **A LOT MORE**:
+- We will be relying on our knowledge of the ruby language **A LOT MORE**:
   - classes
   - inheritance
   - methods / functions